sailor27/react-taproom/GUIDE.md

 2. Create Admin component and route to admin component from app in header

-3. Display new keg form in admin route
+3. Display new keg form in admin route and style.

 4. Lift state to app component, and pass keg data into list and admin component.

+5. Conditionally render pintsLeft in admin route only